6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 As you can see in the picture below, CPUs come with lots of features & charateristics.

-All specifications are pretty much irrelevant (for our purposes) except for max clock speed and #cores (highlighted in red).
+Most specs aren’t too important for our purposes, except for max clock speed and core count (highlighted in red).

-Frequency: This measures how fast a processor can run calculations in GHz.
-Likewise, the faster the clock-frequency, the faster calculations will be run.
+Frequency: This shows how fast a processor can handle calculations, measured in GHz.
+The higher the clock speed, the faster the calculations.

 Clock Frequency vs Cores: Which one to focus on?

-When you shop for a CPU, you may be inclinced to choose the one with more cores.
+When shopping for a CPU, it’s tempting to go for the one with more cores.

-However, clock-frequency is always useful in every instance of Solidworks.
+However, clock speed (or clock frequency) is always useful in every instance of SolidWorks.

 When are the #cores useful then?

-The two most important are rendering and simulation.
-There’s a somewhat useful performance gain when using working with multiple-sheet drawing.
+The two most important tasks where cores matter are rendering and simulation.
+You’ll also see a bit of a performance boost when working with multi-sheet drawings.

-SOLIDWORK simulation: the mechanics and physics behind moving parts in a simulation is multi-threaded (it uses multiple cores).
+SOLIDWORKS Simulation: The mechanics and physics calculations behind moving parts in a simulation are multi-threaded, meaning they can use multiple cores effectively.

-Most laptops have 4-6 cores (the latest Ryzen 9 and Core i9 have 8).
+Most laptops come with 4-6 cores, while the latest Ryzen 9 and Core i9 models offer up to 8 cores.

 Recommended CPUs (Laptop) For Solidworks